ValdemarGr/gql/docs/server/integrations/relational.md

   _ <- reassociate[Option](select(int4, void"42"))
 } yield ht

-// we can perform reassociation before out join also val q2 = reassociate[Option](select(text, void"'john doe'")).flatMap(_ => q1)
+// we can perform reassociation before performing the actions in 'q1' val q2 = reassociate[Option](select(text, void"'john doe'")).flatMap(_ => q1)

-// we can also change the result structure after reassociation q2.mapK[List](new (λ[X => Option[List[Option[X]]]] ~> List) {
+// we can also change the result structure after performing the actions in 'q2' q2.mapK[List](new (λ[X => Option[List[Option[X]]]] ~> List) {
   def apply[A](fa: Option[List[Option[A]]]): List[A] = fa.toList.flatten.flatMap(_.toList)
 })